Grow My Business

-To make matters works, rising interest rates are leading to inflation numbers we haven’t seen in years — increasing the cost on everything from materials to labor, and debt financing.
+To make matters worse, rising interest rates are leading to inflation numbers we haven’t seen in years — increasing the cost on everything from materials to labor, and debt financing.

 It feels like we’re being hit from all sides, and there could be more bond downgrades, closures of businesses, and concerns about all forms of credit.

 This perfect storm has created an incredible amount of strain on business owners, who are most vulnerable to the pressures of balancing operating expenses with longer payment times from big customers.

 If you’re a business owner dealing with cash flow challenges, you might consider some alternative finance options to boost cash flow during a recession so that you can comfortably meet payroll, pay expenses, and still take on new projects to grow your business.

 Ways to Boost Cash Flow During a Recession

 Despite all of these ongoing economic concerns, small business owners still need to manage their cash flow.

 Some large companies have already extended their payment periods as a result of these circumstances.
 This means that payments once promised at Net 30 could range out to 45 days, 60 days, or even longer.
 (We’ve even seen clients with terms as long as Net 120!)
 This trend is likely to continue as everyone looks to keep as much capital on the balance sheet as possible.

 “How do I boost cash flow?” is a common question that many small business owners ask when they’re experiencing a cash shortfall.
 When it comes to small business cash flow management, many options exist — identifying the best option for your particular needs is the goal.